-Asset values are forecast to increase as additional assets are added to the asset stock from construction and acquisition by Council and from assets constructed by land developers and others and donated to Council.
-Fig 9 shows the projected replacement cost asset values over the planning period in current 2008/09 dollar values.
+Asset values are forecast to increase as additional assets are added to the asset stock from construction, capitalisation and acquisition by Council and from assets constructed by land developers and others and donated to Council.
+Fig 9 shows the projected replacement cost asset values over the planning period in current 2009/10 dollar values.
+These projections are based on a percentage increase using the asset renewal rate.